PowerDNS/pdns/pdns/README-dnsdist.md

 runtime, and that its statistics can be queried from a console-like interface.

-WARNING: `dnsdist` is still under HEAVY development, but we are giving it some publicity in hopes of getting constructive feedback that will help us guide our feature set.

-Do not quite yet take this into production, but please DO let us know your thoughts!
-Test packages and/or tarballs can be found on http://xs.powerdns.com/dnsdist/ (but see 'Packaged' below for more links).

 Compiling
 ---------
 `dnsdist` depends on boost, Lua or luajit and a pretty recent C++